AuroraDAO/datastream-client-js/README.md

 ##### account_trades

 When the subscribed account has new `trades` received and processed by the exchange, this event will be provided including each of the `trades` that were processed in the given batch.
+At this point the `trades` should be considered `pending`.

 ```javascript
 {